How To Create A Fitness Plan In 3 Simple Steps

 Due to the nature of our lifestyle, we tend to have asymmetries between the left and right side of our bodies.

-Why is Unilateral Leg Training Functional?
+Why is Unilateral Leg Training Necessary ?

 Almost everything we do in the real world is unilateral.
 Walking, running, going up steps etc. This style of training will allow you to identify and address any potential imbalances you may have while improving your body's overall balance.